 5. Our bed

-If you noticed your college student sleeping in a little extra or spending their days relaxing in their bed over break, our beds at our university are nowhere near as comfy or cozy.
+If you noticed your college student sleeping in a little extra or spending their days relaxing in their bed over break, our beds at our university are nowhere near as comfy.
 I spend an extra 30 minutes in my bed in the mornings when I visit home because it’s so much snugger than my bed in the dorms or my apartment.

 6. The shower

 I take extra long showers whenever I am home from college because the water pressure is much better at home than at college.
 Plus, we don’t have to wear shower shoes or carry a shower caddy to and from the bathroom while we are at home.
-Overall, it is much more relaxing showering than a shared bathroom in my home.
+Overall, it is more relaxing to shower at home than in a shared bathroom.